kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

     exports: "jquery"
   },
   tipueset: {
-    deps: ["jquery"],
     exports: "jquery"
   },
   tipuesetContent: {
-    deps: ["jquery"],
     exports: "jquery"
   }
 }
 {% endprism %}

 As previously-mentioned, RequireJS is based on the AMD spec which defines code pattern for loading JS files asynchronously.
-When a JS libraries or frameworks contains this pattern, they are said to be "AMD-compliant."
+When a JS libraries or frameworks contains this pattern, they're said to be "AMD-compliant."

-If file dependency is not AMD-compliant, RequireJS needs make it "appear" to be so.
+If the file dependency is not AMD-compliant, RequireJS needs make it "appear" to be.
 That's what's happening here in this `shim` setting.

+`tipue` represents our core Tipue plugin code and this can't run without jQuery.
+So it's listed as a dependency in the `deps` array.
+The other two shimmed-in files have no jQuery code inside them so they can skip this step.

 Note that jQuery is not listed here: this is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").
 So there's no need to shim it in.

 Now that are configs are set, we need to create the code that runs our Tipue search functionality.
-This goes into the `search.js` file that we referred to earlier in our `deps` array, and it looks like this
+This goes into the `search.js` file that we referred to earlier in our `deps` array, and it looks like this:

 {% prism javascript %}
 define(["jquery","tipuesetContent","tipueset","tipue"], function($, tipuesetContent, tipueset, tipue) {